You can save money with this annual service, but you can save even more with these tips.

 Keep track of delivery

-If your purchase lands on your doorstep after the guaranteed delivery date, you can ask for one-month free extension to your Prime membership.
+If your purchase lands on your doorstep after the guaranteed delivery date, you can ask for a one-month free extension to your Prime membership.
 Don’t have a membership?
 Get your shipping fee refunded.

 Keep in mind: You can request a Prime extension up to 12 times a year.